 During periods of tapering, rest time and intensity increase while volume (load) steadily decreases.
 The goal is to simulate racing conditions during practice.
 For a sprinter (100-200), the goal is to develop the athlete’s ability to produce and tolerate lactate.
 For instance, during race pace sets like broken 100’s, there will be a short rest between the laps but ample rest between the rounds of broken 100’s.
-For long-distance swimmers, during tapering, the workout load decreases but so can rest time.
+For long-distance swimmers, the workout load decreases during tapering but so can rest time.

 How does TritonWear track training output and adaptations?

-TritonWear algorithm creates an average for your usual distance, active time and swim intensity and adjusts it as you improve or train harder.
+The TritonWear algorithm creates an average for your usual distance, active time and swim intensity and adjusts it as you improve or train harder.
 This means that even if you are not hitting your goal times during a Vo2 max set, our AI will know if you are training within the right energy zone.

-Not all training days are created equal; nutrition/hydration, sleep, and emotional state all affect a swimmer’s ability to respond to high-intensity training.
+Not all training days are created equal; nutrition/hydration, sleep, and emotional state affect a swimmer’s ability to respond to high-intensity training.
 To get as fit and fast as possible, you’ll need to take on high-intensity training days, but you must still pay attention to both your Readiness and Focus scores.
 To take on strain from a high-intensity day, you must ensure you are not overtraining (Readiness) or sacrificing your technique (Focus).

 Next, learn: How Rep Intensity Impacts Workout Intensity.